As Isaac pushes north, Gulf Coast slowly recovers

 Isaac dumped as much as 16 inches of rain in some spots, and about 500 people had to be rescued by boat or high-water vehicles.

 In New Orleans, most of the downtown area and the French Quarter had power again Saturday.
 The annual Southern Decadence festival, a celebration of gay culture, was underway.
-And the Superdome, which sustained minor damage, hosted a Saturday night football game between Tulane and Rutgers.
+And the Superdome, which sustained minor damage, prepared to host a Saturday night football game between Tulane and Rutgers.

-Republican presidential nominee Mitt Romney visited flood-ravaged communities on Friday, and President Barack Obama said he would arrive Monday -- appearances this part of the country is all too familiar with after Hurricane Katrina in 2005 and the 2010 Gulf oil spill.
+Newly nominated Republican presidential candidate Mitt Romney visited flood-ravaged communities on Friday, and President Barack Obama said he would arrive Monday - appearances this part of the country is all too familiar with after Hurricane Katrina in 2005 and the 2010 Gulf oil spill.

 To the east, officials pumped and released water from a reservoir, easing the pressure behind an Isaac-stressed dam in Mississippi on the Louisiana border.
 The threat for the earthen dam on Lake Tangipahoa prompted evacuations in small towns and rural areas.

 Crews intentionally breached a levee that was strained by Isaac's floodwaters in southeast Louisiana's Plaquemines Parish, which is outside the federal levee system.
 Parish President Billy Nungesser said the work was slow-going.

 hurricanes and tropical storms, new orleans, mississippi, national/world

 - Suspect SUV in deadly hit and run caught on camera

 - Get the 6abc StormTracker app

 - Man gets pinned under van in Logan crash 7 min ago